mitchgavan/mitchgavan.github.io/_posts/2016-08-08-react-quiz.md

   cd react-quiz
 {% endhighlight %}

 Feel free to name your app whatever you like, I've named it *react-quiz* here.
 This will create a new directory named *react-quiz* inside the current directory, generate the initial project structure and install the dependencies.
-Your app folder will now look something like this:
+Your app directory will now look something like this:

 {% highlight text %}
   react-quiz/